 We have picked strawberries many times at Rowe’s Produce Farm in Ypsilanti.
 Slow Farm in Whitmore Lake is another great option – especially if you want organic strawberries.
 On June 3, Rowe’s estimated about 10 days until the crop was ready – maybe sooner maybe later.
 Slow Farm has not yet posted an estimated opening day.
 At both farms, it is recommended to call or check their Facebook for updated picking conditions.
 Particularly early and late in the season they cannot always offer a full day of picking or may need to close for a day to wait for more berries to ripen.

-Expect modifications to strawberry picking procedures in 2020 to allow for social distancing.
+Expect small modifications to strawberry picking procedures in 2021 to allow for social distancing.
 They may limit the number of people picking in a field at a time or have adjusted their check-in/out procedures.

 Rowe’s Produce Farm

-Rowe’s Produce Farm is opening for the season on June 13!
-They will be offering u-pick strawberry.
+Rowe’s Produce Farm opened for the season on June 9.
+They will be offering u-pick strawberry and peas shortly after.

 Visit Rowe’s Produce Farm at 10570 Martz Rd, Ypsilanti.
 We typically take I-94 East of Ann Arbor to the Rawsonville Rd exit and head south to Martz Rd.